emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
-## Soaper
-### Score: 10/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Site feels dated, lots of room for improvement. ❌
-1. Has watch lists and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Vidsrc.cx
-### Score: 10/20
-1. Has movies, TV, 1080p, subtitles, but no anime, or adjustable quality. 🟡
-1. Site only has one source and empty links aren't removed. ❌
-1. Site does not have episode auto-next. ❌
-1. UI is solid, feels clean and modern, and feature rich. ✔️
-1. The site has watch lists, but they cannot be synced across devices. 🟡
-1. Has a good sorting page with network collections / trending, but could use a bit more in terms of discovery. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
-## RidoMovies
-### Score: 10/20
-1. Has movies, TV, and subtitles, but no anime, 1080p or adjustable quality. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. Site feels dated, has lots of room for improvement. ❌
-1. Has watch lists and you can login to sync them across devices. ✔️
-1. Site has some sorting options, but more content discoverability options would be nice. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
-## 24Drama
-### Score: 10/20
-1. Has movies, TV, anime, and subtitles, but no 1080p, or adjustable quality. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Does not have episode auto-next. ❌
-1. UI is good, feels clean and modern. ✔️
-1. Site does have watch lists, but they can't be synced across devices. 🟡
-1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
-## Smashystream
-### Score: 9/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. 🟡
-1. Has watch lists and history, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Uses custom version of vidstack player. 🟡
-1. Site does not have watch parties. ❌

-***
-## OnionPlay
-### Score: 9/20
-1. Has movies, TV, 1080p, but no adjustable quality, anime, or subtitles. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI is nice and feels modern. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
-## MP4Hydra
-### Score: 9/20
-1. Has movies, 1080p, and subtitles but no TV, anime or adjustable quality. 🟡
-1. Has 2 sources, but doesn't auto-switch if one fails. ❌
-1. Site only has movies so it doesn't need auto-switch. 🟡
-1. Site feels dated, lots of room for improvement. ❌
-1. Site allows you to create playlists, and you can login to sync them across devices. ✔️
-1. Site has sorting options, random movies, and playlist generators. ✔️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***
 ## Flicker
 ### Score: 9/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️